CTzatzakis/Computational-physics/README.md

 Academic coursework for Aristotle University of Thessaloniki

 Simulation Exercises access point for result extraction.
-This set of exercises, presented below is part of the curriculum in Models and Theories of Molecular and Atomic Processes in the undergoing MSc study in Nanosciences & Nanotechnologies.
+This set of exercises, presented below is part of the curriculum in Models and Theories of Molecular and Atomic Processes in the MSc Nanosciences & Nanotechnologies.

 1
 Create a program which calculates the average of N random numbers taken from a uniform random number distribution.
 The program